 • this high-quality mat board will not degrade or cause harm to mounted or matted artwork

-So, if you’re looking for a high-quality acid-free mat board with similar archival characteristics of 100% Cotton Museum Board, please consider Archival Methods’ fine Conservation Mat Board.
-It’s available in the sizes and thicknesses you need – including custom sizes – and can be ordered in packages of uncut board or selected in any custom mat cutting you would like us to perform for you (see pix below).
+If you’re looking for a high-quality acid-free mat board with similar archival characteristics of 100% Cotton Museum Board, please consider Archival Methods’ fine Conservation Mat Board.
+It’s available in the sizes and thicknesses you need – including custom sizes – and can be ordered in packages of uncut board or selected in any custom mat cutting you would like us to perform for you.

-Lastly, as mentioned above, white mat boards have small tonal shifts in color that cannot be reproduced accurately on computer screens, as each monitor will display colors differently depending on its calibration.
+White mat boards have small tonal shifts in color that cannot be reproduced accurately on computer screens, as each monitor will display colors differently depending on its calibration.
 To make the best selection regarding the color of the mat board you wish to use – including our Conservation Mat Board – it is best to evaluate a mat board sample and your artwork together under the same lighting conditions.
-To make this possible – and simple! – please order our inexpensive Mat Board Sample Kit to see our full range of colors and thicknesses available (only $2 bucks, folks and we’ll pick up the shipping!).
+Order our Mat Board Sample Kit to see our full range of colors and thicknesses available.

 If you have any additional questions on preserving your collections, or would you like more information on any of our museum-quality archival storage and presentation materials, please contact us here at Archival Methods.
 We’re always there to help with any archiving, storage, or presentation questions you may have.